adaro/perfectvenue/README.md

 `mysql -p`
 `CREATE DATABASE perfectvenuedb;`

-Add your username/password to the `settings.py` file under `DATABASES` lines 129 and 130.
+Create settings.py file and add your username/password to the `settings.py` file under `DATABASES` lines 129 and 130.
 (FYI, these lines are subject to change as we add to `settings.py`)
-Now your ready to Copy https://drive.google.com/open?id=1SbPs2zi1rwAMlOna8YbHIjQTdGCBcjpa into `perfectvenue/perfectvenue/` (**WARNING:** `settings.py` should be kept in a secure location.
+(**WARNING:** `settings.py` should be kept in a secure location.
 NEVER check into Git)

 Now back in the terminal, migrate the database and create your Admin user and run the server: